morning93tang/AnimalSpeak/README.md

 ```

 ## Prerequisites
+1. Befor you can run the project please change the bundle identifier and select your own iOS developer team for the project.

+2. Install CocoaPods on you machine.
 ```
-1.Befor you can run the project please change the bundle identifier and select your own iOS developer team for the project.
+sudo gem install cocoapods
 ```

 ### Testing